MacIver-Lab/Ergodic-Information-Harvesting/README.md

 ### 2. Install Docker and Pull the EIH Container Image

-- Install Docker by following the official documentations: https://docs.docker.com/engine/install/
+- Install Docker by following the official documentation: https://docs.docker.com/engine/install/

 - (Optionally) For Linux or Linux-based HPCC/cloud computing environments, please additionally follow the [post-installation setup steps for Linux](https://docs.docker.com/engine/install/linux-postinstall/) to allow running docker without `sudo`.
 If you don't want or unable to follow this step, you will need to make sure to run docker commands with `sudo docker` rather than `docker`.